“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Hi, Thackeray.
 You must be Matlock.
 I’m Gordon,” he said as they shook hands.
 “This is my companion, Johnson.”

 Johnson formed a great white wall along one edge of the table.
-“Hiya,” he said, and stretched a thick, hairy arm across the table.
+“Hiya,” he said, and extended his thick, hairy arm across the table.

 “Glad to meet you,” said Matlock.